CAD-ZM-BFX/Takaoka_Mallat/README.md

 ## Step 3: Gene Ontology Analysis
 * Input data are the significant DEGs from DESeq analysis.
 * Using R package clusterProfiler (version 4.4.4), based on Biological Process mainly.
-* GeneOntology results are given in Supplementary Table STable 2 and STable 11 and Figure2a.
+* GeneOntology results are given in Supplementary Table ST 2 and Figure 2a.
-* GeneOntology results for NRP1 KOvsWT are illustrated in both Fig4j and Supplementary Table S11.
+* GeneOntology results for NRP1 KOvsWT are illustrated in both Fig4j and Supplementary Table ST12.

 ## Step 4: Transcription Factor (TF) binding motif enrichment analysis
 * Significant DEGs and non-significant (padj > 0.1 & abs(log2FoldChange) < 1)
 * R package Rcistarget (version 1.16.0) with motif rankings for  500 bp upstream of TSS and 100bp downstream was used in the analysis (mouse motif collection version 9, ‘mc9nr’, with
 24453 motifs).
-* Common motif listed in Supplementary Table STable 4.
+* Common motif listed in Supplementary Table ST4.
-* Spic was selected and perform the GeneOntology analysis for its relating sig DEGs. see Supplementary Table S5.
+* Spic was selected and perform the GeneOntology analysis for its relating sig DEGs. see Supplementary Table ST5.

 ## Step 5: GWAS Analysis
-* GWAS list relating to CVD (atherosclerosis) from EBI GWAS, see Supplementary Table STable 7 and also joint the table from supplementary table 13 of Tcheandjieu et al.<sup> 24 </sup>.
+* GWAS list relating to CVD (atherosclerosis) from EBI GWAS, see Supplementary Table ST22,23 and also joint the table from supplementary table 13 of Tcheandjieu et al.<sup> 24 </sup>.
-* Overlap with iWD vs cWD sig/refined non-sig DEGs, barplot presented in Figure 4a and Supplementary Table S6.
+* Overlap with iWD vs cWD sig/refined non-sig DEGs, barplot presented in Figure 4a and Supplementary Table ST6.
-* GWAS data is also overlap with single cell integrating analysis of mouse for macrophage subtypes, see Supplementary Table S7.
+* GWAS data is also overlap with single cell integrating analysis of mouse for macrophage subtypes, see Supplementary Table ST7.

 **Causal CVD GWAS pathway Analysis** <br>
 Extended data ST11 and Extended Fig 10.